 The SEO community and the web development community can often be at odds.
 One thing they’ll both agree on, however, is the importance of performance.

-The SEO’s favorite site speed tool is Google’s PageSpeed Insights, which I’ve written about before.
+The SEO’s favorite site speed tool is Google’s PageSpeed Insights.
 We’ve all seen this among the suggestions:

 CSS sprites.
 One tactic to improve site speed involves combining social media logos, navigational elements like arrows, and other small, repeated images or icons into single images or “sprites.”
 CSS then references only the relevant position and area of that sprite to display a specific image on the page.
 This can improve performance because the fewer images the browser has to request and the smaller the transfer size, the faster the page should load.